-Joining the Jumpman upon his entrance to the league, Carmelo Anthony has been a sixteen-year face of Jordan Brand as an ambassador both on and off the court.
+Joining the Jumpman upon his entrance to the league, Carmelo Anthony has been a seventeen-year face of Jordan Brand as an ambassador both on and off the court.

 Collaborating with Mike’s label on a brand-best 13 signature models (sans MJ,) the Jordan Melo line as we know it may be entering retirement in regards to an M14.
 Make no mistake though, Hoodie Melo is still a JB representative for the long haul that will be lacing up PE pairs of new models (and hopefully old) both on and off the court.